Executive Director, The Good Acre

 Combine people, produce, purpose, and passion and what do you get?
 The Good Acre—a nonprofit food hub that operates programs to support local agriculture efforts in and around the Twin Cities.
 The food hub’s main goal is to expand the market for immigrant and underserved farmers by building a strong local food infrastructure.

-Rhys Williams, General Manager of The Good Acre, says a strong food infrastructure is the foundation that the food system rests upon.
+Rhys Williams, Executive Director of The Good Acre, says a strong food infrastructure is the foundation that the food system rests upon.
 “It touches all aspects of the food system from planting, through maintenance and harvest, to processing and distribution,” Rhys explained.
 “It also includes the marketing and sales of food products.
 Everything within the system is dependent on a solid infrastructure.”

 Rhys understands what it takes to grow and distribute local food because he has worked in almost every aspect of the food system—as a farmer, wholesale buyer, consultant, and advocate.